 Other wireless keyboards or mice

 Check if there are any Logitech mice or keyboards with their own USB Unifying receiver (dongle) nearby.
-Unplug the receiver and turn off the Logitech device to verify if it makes a difference.
-Also, check for other mice and keyboards (from Microsoft and other manufactures) which have their own USB receiver.
+Unplug the dongle and turn off the Logitech device to verify if it makes a difference.
+Also, check for other mice and keyboards (from Microsoft and other manufactures) which have their own USB dongle.

 Disable every wireless source